 He has been involved in several research projects and has been awarded with a SIR – programme for independence of young researchers financed by MIUR – grant on ‘Trade, Reallocation, and Productivity during the Great Recession’ (2015-2018).

-Alessandro Nuvolari is professor of Economic History and Director of the Institute of Economics at Scuola Superiore Sant’Anna.
+Alessandro Nuvolari is full professor of Economic History and Director of the Institute of Economics at Scuola Superiore Sant’Anna.
 He was educated at Bocconi University, Milan, Italy and at Eindhoven University of Technology, the Netherlands, where he received a Ph.D. in Economics.
 His main research field is the study of the role played by science and technology in the emergence and consolidation of modern economic growth with a particular focus on the Industrial Revolution in England.
 He has also studied the connection between patents and inventive activities both in historical and contemporary contexts.

 Federico Tamagni is associate professor of Economics at Scuola Superiore Sant’Anna, where he received his Ph.D. in Economics and Management in 2007, after obtaining B.A. and M.Sc. degrees in Economics at Bocconi University in 2003.
 He is currently Director of the Sant’Anna-IUSS Joint PhD in Economics.
 His research interests encompass firm growth and industrial dynamics; the empirics of firm performance and the links with financial conditions and access to credit; innovation dynamics; wages and wage inequalities within firms; micro and non-parametric econometrics, and the dynamics of international trade.